aabv21/app-file-project/README.md

 - **Backend API**: https://app-file-project-api.onrender.com
 - **API Docs**: https://app-file-project-api.onrender.com/docs

+> **Note:** The backend runs on Render's free tier and may sleep after long inactivity.
+If the first request fails, wait a few seconds and refresh so the service can wake up.

 ## 📁 Repository Structure

 - **`api/`** – Express.js REST API with Swagger documentation (Node 18)